googleapis/google-cloud-ruby/google-cloud-speech/README.md

 ### Migration Guide

-This release, 0.30.0, introduces breaking changes relative to the previous release, 0.29.0.
+The 0.30.0 release introduced breaking changes relative to the previous release, 0.29.0.
 For more details and instructions to migrate your code, please visit the [migration guide](https://cloud.google.com/speech-to-text/docs/ruby-client-migration).

 ### Preview